ADVERTISEMENT

 Physiotherapy for Heart Failure patients

-Heart Failure is when the Heart is unable to eject enough blood from its chambers into the circulation to satisfy the body's needs.
-Read the following article to know more about heart failure and physiotherapy’s link to heart failure.
+Heart Failure is when the heart is unable to eject enough blood from its chambers into circulation to satisfy the body's needs.
+Read the following article to know more.

 What Can Happen in Heart Failure?